cloudflare/cloudflare-docs/content/dns/concepts.md

 Although the resolution of a DNS query involves a number of different servers, in this documentation nameserver usually refers to the Cloudflare authoritative nameservers.
 As explained in the [article about DNS server types](https://www.cloudflare.com/learning/dns/dns-server-types/), the authoritative nameserver is the last stop in the query, the server that returns the IP address for the requested domain.

+When you have a domain using a [full setup](/dns/zone-setups/full-setup), Cloudflare provides the authoritative nameservers for your domain.

 ## DNS records

 DNS records are instructions that live in the authoritative DNS servers and provide information about a zone.
 This includes what IP address is associated with a particular domain, but can also cover many other use cases, such as directing emails to a mail server or validating ownership of a domain.

+For more details about using DNS records within Cloudflare, refer to [Manage DNS records](/dns/manage-dns-records/how-to/create-dns-records/) and [DNS record types](/dns/manage-dns-records/reference/dns-record-types/)

 ## DNSSEC

 DNSSEC stands for DNS Security Extensions.
 It increases security by adding cryptographic signatures to DNS records.
 These signatures can then be checked to verify that a record came from the correct DNS server, preventing anyone else from issuing false DNS records on your behalf and redirecting traffic intended for your domain.
-You can read more about it in the [article about DNS security](https://www.cloudflare.com/en-gb/learning/dns/dns-security/).
+You can read more about it in the [article about DNS security](https://www.cloudflare.com/learning/dns/dns-security/).

+For help setting up DNSSEC in Cloudflare, refer to [Enable DNSSEC](/dns/additional-options/dnssec/)